cdapio/cdap/cdap-docs/user-guide/source/pipelines/index.rst

 Additionally, when stages encounter null values, logical errors, or other sources of errors, you may use an **Error Handler** plugin to catch errors.
 This plugin is attached to the output of any transform or analytics plugin, where it catches errors.
 These errors can then be written to a database to be inspected or analyzed.

 Finally, data must be written to a **Sink**.
-Sinks come in a wide variety of formats -- Avro, Parquet, or a RMBDS, for example -- and the connection is created from a simple UI.
+Sinks come in a wide variety of formats -- Avro, Parquet, or a RDBMS, for example -- and the connection is created from a simple UI.
 Data written to these sinks can then be queried from the CDAP UI or using a RESTful API.

 If a plugin you need does not exist, :ref:`you may want to build you own plugin <cdap-pipelines-developing-pipelines>` as described in the Developer Documentation.